Fantom-Factory/afEfanXtra/readme.md

 }
 ```

+Note if you have a type hierarchy, and a template for the subclass isn't found, then templates are searched again but using the base class name.

 #### Pod Templates

 A template may be a pod resource.
 For example, if you were to create a component called `Layout`, you may have the following files: